M-Chojnacki6/ADP_project/README.md

 ```{bash}
 ./ECT/ect.sh -i species.txt -e 3
 ```
-start workflow from filetering step.
+start workflow from filetering step (file 'species_merged[x]_all_seqs.fasta' - output of MMseq2 clustering).
 To see detailed description, use flag -h or --help.

 >**DISCLAIMER**: We cannot guarantee that the resulting trees will accurately reflect the true relationships between species, especially if the provided species are distantly related.